When brand content needs to earn its keep.

-To spotlight the complexity and resilience of modern restaurant owners, Square partnered with comedian and food entrepreneur Eric Wareheim on a four-part content series, “Running a Restaurant Is No Joke.”
-Blending humor and heart, the series follows Wareheim as he immerses himself in the behind-the-scenes realities of running a restaurant, guided by three celebrated Los Angeles chefs: Alisa Reynolds of My 2 Cents, Alvin Cailan of Amboy, and Keegan Fong of Woon Kitchen.
+Square partnered with comedian and food entrepreneur Eric Wareheim on a four-part series following him as he immerses himself in the behind-the-scenes reality of running a restaurant, guided by three celebrated Los Angeles chefs: Alisa Reynolds of My 2 Cents, Alvin Cailan of Amboy, and Keegan Fong of Woon Kitchen.
+Blending humor and candor, the series addressed the real pressures restaurant owners face — razor-thin margins, staffing, takeout logistics — with Square woven in as the connective tissue powering their businesses.

-Square
+Brand: Square

-Running a Restaurant is No Joke
+Link: Running a Restaurant is No Joke

 Previous